|

 "Would you sew a shirt on it for me"

-"WERE IS MY BROOM GET OUT HERE
+"WHERE IS MY BROOM GET OUT HERE"

 ON YOUR WAY"

-"Goodby mum"
+"Goodbye mum"

-"Good bum"
+"Goodbye bum"

 My clothes are getting ragged